 Leeks are a cool season crop, though they are found year around these days.
 You will usually see them making their appearance at the Farmers market in late September, reach their peak in January and fade away in May.

-They are so versatile.
+Leeks are so versatile.
 You can braise and reduce it in chicken/vegetable broth and make a beautiful glaze paired with roasted chicken, stew them with thick chunks of carrots and peas to eat a hearty soul-satisfying one pot meal (Don’t forget the bread!), roast them to caramelize and release that beautiful sweetness and top a salad or just shave them as a garnish to enhance any dish.

 I wanted to pay homage to this versatile vegetable and so was born the Lemon Leek sauce.
 Why sauce?
 For me, a sauce is rich in taste and as versatile as the leek.
-This simple recipe for the creamy lemon-flavored leek sauce with a hint of mint is perfect for pasta or as a dip for appetizers.
+This simple recipe for the creamy lemon-flavored leek sauce with a hint of parsley is perfect for pasta or as a dip for appetizers.
 Make it rich with cream or substitute it with a milk of your choice for a low-calorie version.
-Use other herbs like rosemary or thyme instead of mint.
+Use other herbs like rosemary or thyme instead of parsley.

 Pair it with a smooth dry white wine like a Chardonnay or a refreshingly crisp Sauvignon Blanc.
 Enjoy and let me know how much you liked it.

 Note: This recipe uses the white fleshy part of the leek.
 Don’t throw away the dark green parts.
 Use it to make your own stock.
 It is absolutely flavorful!

 There is no other word to describe it - "just yum".
 Totally lick-worthy!